aboutcoders/job-bundle/docs/rest.md

 1. Define the form class
 2. Register the form class as service
-3. Configure the formClass in the service definition of the job
+3. Configure the formType in the service definition of the job

 ### Step 1: Define a form class